 Throughout our lives, we see many people succeed and many who fail.
 We might workshop those who reach the tops of mountains, and we might dismiss those who suffer defeat.
 As we wander the planet pursuing our passions and interests, we might secretly worship one of the world’s “winners” in our mind’s eye, hoping that one day we’ll achieve a status equal to theirs.
 Amid our own victories and failures, we learn what works and what doesn’t.
 We either improve, pivot, or die.
 If we’re honest with ourselves, we might admit that we rarely learn from our mistakes.
-Because we might be a little stubborn or addicted to behaviors and beliefs, we might never free ourselves from bad habits and misconceptions.
+Because we might be a little stubborn or addicted to behaviors, beliefs, or emotions like anger, and we might never free ourselves from bad habits and misconceptions.
 It all comes down to our excuses.

 The idea of “no excuses” is simple.
 You either want to grow and improve your conditions, or you do not.
 You might want to expand your horizons or keep everything the way it is.
 If you want to truly change and advance your position in the world, it won’t be easy.
 It will not only require self-sacrifice and hard work, it will require you moving beyond your temporary self-identity and ego, and into a state of humility, honest, and wonder.
 If you’re too enthused with your identity and ego, you’ll continue to defend the notion that excuses are real.
 They are not.

 An excuse is a statement that we use to justify our inability to find pathways to improved conditions.
 It’s often contrived out of thin air and presented within ourselves in such a way that it brings us shame and lowers our electric vibration.
 When we have 4 or 5 excuses, we believe we have a legal, defensible case against ourselves and our potential.
 We then use our minds to take ourselves to spiritual court.
 Even with the best intentions and most innovative slights of hand, we’ll lose this battle every time.
 We are too smart for our own good.